What should your next fitness goal be? Take the quiz.

 The truth is that struggling during marathon training means you’re doing exactly what you should be doing to get stronger and faster.
 So don’t be too hard on yourself.
 “Be humble and have grace,” Becs says.

 That said, if you suspect you’re running more than your body can handle, it might be time to pull back a bit or amp up your recovery efforts.
-Shah suggests paying to your V02 max stats if you have a smartwatch (it won’t give you an exact measurement, but can give you a general idea).
+Shah suggests paying attention to your VO2 max stats if you have a smartwatch (it won’t give you an exact measurement, but it can give you a general idea).
 This number tells you the maximum amount of oxygen your body can consume during exercise.
 “When your VO2 max starts depleting, that could mean you’re overtraining,” she says.

-Train for a Marathon with Peloton’s Training Plan
+Training for a Marathon with Peloton

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.